 Recruiting more male educators

-at the 2017 EECERA Conference in Italy which focussed on Goodstart’s efforts to build a base of evidence to improve the recruitment and retention of male educators.
+A 2017 paper published by Dr Kate Liley, Goodstart’s National Research Manager, focusses on Goodstart’s efforts to build a base of evidence to improve the recruitment and retention of male educators.

 “We’re learning about what male educators experience in their work and exploring options that better support their recruitment and retention,” Dr Liley said.